 Let Dorsey sum it up: "All bottles must fit in one quart-sized clear, plastic, and resealable bag, and each passenger is limited to one bag of liquids."

 Following this requirement can be a challenge when your cosmetics tend to be bulkier than your clothing.
-But with a little finesse, and perhaps some tough-love editing, you can stick to a cosmetics packing routine that meets the TSA's stipulations without causing you much of a challenge.
-We asked Dorsey to provide more information on what to know about this rule and how to prepare so that your next trip through airport security shows just what a master packer you can be.
+But with a little finesse, and perhaps some tough-love editing, you can stick to a cosmetics packing routine that meets the TSA's stipulations without much of a challenge.
+We asked Dorsey to provide more information on what to know about this rule and how to prepare so that your next trip through airport security shows just what a master packer you are.

 What advice do you have for packing liquids so travelers can easily move through security?